Berg0162/Tacx-Virtual-Shifting/README.md

 - **`/docs`** → background info and board setup.
 -
 ## 🪄 How the code works?
-At its core, this project acts as a **bridge** between Zwift Virtual Shifting (VS) and the legacy smart Tacx trainer.
+At its core, this project acts as a **bridge** between Zwift Virtual Shifting (VS) and the legacy Tacx Smart trainer.
-Zwift sends commands over BLE in formats that the smart Tacx does not natively understand.
+Zwift sends commands over BLE in formats that the Tacx Smart does not natively understand.
 The bridge intercepts these commands, interprets whether Zwift is asking for a target power, a road gradient, or a virtual gear change, and then translates them into the **ANT+ FE-C messages** that the trainer *does* support.
-In this way, the legacy smart Tacx trainer behaves as if it had native Zwift VS support, even though its firmware was never updated for it.
+In this way, the legacy Tacx Smart trainer behaves as if it had native Zwift VS support, even though its firmware was never updated for it.

 <details>
 <summary><b>🚴 Supported Trainer Modes</b></summary>